GeorgeNjogu/GeorgeNjogu/README.md

 Hi I am George Njogu
- I’m interested in software development and in creation of systems that are necessities in our day to day lives I’m currently learning MIT in emobilis Institute located in Westlands,Nairobi How to reach me:
+ I’m interested in software development and in creation of systems that are necessities in our day to day lives.
+ I did my Full Stack MIT course at Emobilis Institute located in Westlands,Nairobi.
+ I’m currently a student in Strathmore University doing BBIT as a career course.
+ How to reach me:
                  Mobile number; +254 706229839
                  Email;wanjikugeorge87@gmail.com